trevormcinroe/terra_nova/README.md

 sudo apt install nodejs
 ```

+The Viewer allows the user to see the entire game map and every agent's units, cities, technologies, and more.

 The Viewer also provides plots of various metrics over the course of the game:

 <p align="center">